locbgiang/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Relational Databases is a data software system, SQL is a language used to access that data.

 - [ ] Why do tables need a `primary key`?

+    To make sure the data is unique and let the developer access the data precisesly.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    A new table.

 ## Minimum Viable Product